Tianscar/javasound-vorbis/README.md

 # Java Implementation of Vorbis
 This is a fork of [JVorbis](https://github.com/consulo/jvorbis), backport to Java 8.

-This library is a Java port of the OGG Vorbis codec from xiph.org.
+This library is a Java port of the Ogg Vorbis codec from xiph.org.

 Original port: by http://dmilvdv.narod.ru/Apps/oggvorbis.html Original code: https://www.xiph.org/vorbis/